Mutation of Property

 When Do You Need to Mutate a Property?

-• Land Conversion – When agricultural land is converted for residential or commercial use.
+Land Conversion-Agricultural land is used when it is converted to residential or commercial purposes.

 Documents Required for Property Mutation

-• Title Deed / Sale Deed – Proof of ownership or transfer.
+Title Deed / Sale Deed- Evidence of title or conveyance.

-• ID Proof – Aadhaar, PAN card, or other government-issued identity proof.
+ID Proof Aadhaar, PAN card or other identity proof issued by the government.

 Step-by-Step Process of Property Mutation (Example: Karnataka)